zng-ui/zng/TODO/_current.md

 # Widget & Property Refactor

+* Refactor `defaults!` and `properties!` to be proc-macros directly.
+    - The `macro_rules!` indirection causes the error span to be inside the macro instead of the call site..
 * Refactor `#[widget]`.
     - Test build error for parent not a widget.
     - Where is `widget_new!` available for the widget macro?